foopod/blog-2.0/_posts/2017-02-01-making-a-chrome-extension.md

 ### First Steps

-I had this idea when I was making the sidebar for my blog, wouldn't it be cool if every website was this joyous?
+I had this idea when I was making a sidebar for my blog, it was like if a waterfall was rainbows, wouldn't it be cool if every website was this joyous?

 So I started off making a Bookmarklet (a browser bookmark that contains javascript).
 The idea is pretty simple and just adds a pretty animated canvas to the DOM.